ErpNetDocs/tech/modules/crm/clientcenter/how-to/download-attachments.md

 ### Prerequisites

-To be able to view and download file attachments from an invoice in the Client Center, you must configure its **Access Permissions** field through your ERP.net platform instance.
+To be able to view and download file attachments from an invoice in the Client Center, you must configure its **[Access Permissions field](https://docs.erp.net/webclient/introduction/how-to/access-permission-field.html)** through the **Files** panel of your ERP.net platform instance.

 Simply navigate to the respective invoice, expand the **Files** panel, open its **Details** and set the value of the **Access Permissions** field to **Internal users + external users**.